donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 This protocol deals with

-1. Data preservation for the purpose of internal reuse
+1. _Data preservation_ for internal reuse
-2. Archiving and documenting for the purpose of scientific integrity
+2. _Research documentation_ for increasing reproducibility
-3. Data sharing with the external scientific community
+3. _Data sharing_ with the external scientific community

-The research administrator should create and manage the permissions of collections on the digital repository to allow the researcher to archive data.
-These data are represented in binary form in files and/or directories into collections.
-The repository implements separate collections for preservation, for integrity and for sharing.
+The research administrator should initiate collection and manage their permissions.
+These data are represented in binary form in files and/or directories that are organized in collections.
+The repository implements separate collections for preservation, for research documentation and for sharing.

 ## 5. The Research Administrator Role

 Researchers and research administrators have different roles.
 The difference between the different researcher roles and that of a research administrator is in the way of interacting with the digital repository:

-1. Researchers interact with the repository by creating, modifying, and viewing files and by providing metadata (see the DI RDM Protocol for Researchers).
+1. Researchers interact with the repository by creating, modifying, and viewing files and by providing collection attributes (see the DI RDM Protocol for Researchers).
 2. Research administrators mainly interact with the repository by initiating and initializing collections, as described in this protocol.
-(Besides this main task, research administrators also have a task in user administration; see further.)
+And besides this main task, research administrators also have a task in user administration.

 Within the digital repository, the research administrator role is mainly defined in terms of rights with respect to particular collections of files.
-There are three types of collections: data acquisition collections (DACs), scientific integrity collections (SICs), and data sharing collections (DSCs).
-Building these collections involves uploading files and providing metadata, as described in the DI RDM Protocol for Researchers.
+There are three types of collections: data acquisition collections (DACs), research documentation collections (RDCs), and data sharing collections (DSCs).
+Building these collections involves uploading files and providing collection attributes, as described in the _DI RDM Protocol for Researchers_.

-The collections are aggregated by Donders center: the set of DCC collections, the set of DCCN collections, the set of DCN_s collections, and the set of DCN_m collections.
+The collections are aggregated by Donders center (DCC, DCCN, DCN_s, and DCN_m).
 A collection is assigned to one of the centers if it is initiated by that center’s research administrator.
-With respect to the technical implementation, this way of organizing the collections in no way limits the access to these collections by members of other Donders centers or RU-external institutes.
-The protocol may of course limit the access to certain users, depending on their membership of some center/institute, and in practice this will also be the case (e.g., collection managers and reviewers must be RU employees; see further).
+This way of organizing the collections does limits the access to these collections by members of other Donders centers or RU-external institutes, as the authorization for collection access is at the level of the collections (rather than at the center level).
+Authorization for the collection manager role, however, is at the center level.

 The rights and responsibilities of research administrators involve the following:

 1. Initiating, initializing and managing collections
 2. Authorizing users at the center level.
 3. Creating, managing and linking user accounts

-These three tasks will now be described in more detail.
-For the description of the first task (initiating, initializing and managing collections), we have to make some distinctions between DACs, SICs and DSCs.
+These three tasks are now described in more detail.
+For the description of the first task (initiating, initializing and managing collections), we have to make some distinctions between DACs, RDCs and DSCs.

 ## 6. Initiating, Initializing and Managing Collections